markandrus/imgswiss/README.markdown

 In the above example, `splitRGB` saves the red channel of our input to `$1`.
 We must store this before we call `edge` on the blue channel (`$2`), since the output of `edge` will be stored in `$1`.
 Finally we rejoin the channels.
 Note that the green channel (`$2`) is unmodified.

-The following example, `mask_red_chan.p`, exhibits all of the current features made availabe by the plan-file language.
-This plan applies a mask to the red channel of the input image:
+<del>The following example, `mask_red_chan.p`, exhibits all of the current features made availabe by the plan-file language.
+This plan applies a mask to the red channel of the input image:</del>
     $src = $1
     $mask = %(masks/big_willie_style.png)
     center_fit $mask $src